-One of the very first things you will need during the sod installation process is Roundup or some other glyphosate-based product to kill your old grass so that you can easily remove it.
+One of the very first things you will need during the sod installation process is Specticle or some other glyphosate-based product to kill your old grass so that you can easily remove it.
 Be sure the product you purchase is a non-selective herbicide that will kill everything it comes in contact with to ensure your lawn is completely dead.
 Killing your old grass before removal makes the process easier as you won’t be fighting deep roots.
 Wait three to four days after the first application and make a second application.
 Follow all label instructions and safety precautions with your glyphosate product.

 When you are ready to remove your dead grass, a sod cutter or roto-tiller will prevent you from enduring any back-breaking labor.
 A sod cutter or roto-tiller will remove the top layer of grass and debris to create a smooth and graded surface for laying new turf.
 Walk-behind sod cutters and roto-tillers can be expensive and are only used every so often, so we recommend renting one for a few hours from a local hardware store like Home Depot.
 You can also look into renting CLASSEN® equipment in different locations here.
 For more information on sod cutters and when to use them, click here.

 Topsoil and a landscape rake are needed for leveling the soil out after you’ve removed the dead grass.
 All you should have left is soil.
 Use a landscape rake such as the one pictured below to loosen up the soil and organic matter across your whole lawn.
 Next, you will want to use the backside of the landscape rake, which is a smooth, flat surface, to level out the surface of the soil.
 A landscape rake in particular is helpful for this process because you can use both sides to get the job done.